-'''

 get-slot-value obj type field => value

-'''

-type A name of the foreign structure.

-field A name of the desired field in foreign structure.

-value The value of the field in the structure.
+- obj A pointer to foreign structure. - type A name of the foreign structure. - field A name of the desired field in foreign structure. - value The value of the field in the structure.

 Accesses a slot value from a structure.
 This is generalized and can be used with setf.